Question

 Updates history dataset

-- The metric Public comments is within the Updates history dataset.
-Public comments represent all public comments on a ticket, including both end user and agent public comments.
+The Public comments metric sits in the Updates history dataset.
+It counts all public comments on a ticket, from end users and agents.

-Updates history dataset covers individual ticket events.
-This dataset is designed for narrow, targeted reporting rather than broad trends.
-For example, it can be used to filter by Updater attributes, such as Updater Name, to report on the number of updates made by individual users or agents.
-For more information see article: Counting agent comment updates
+The Updates history dataset covers individual ticket events.
+Use it for narrow, targeted reports, not broad trends.
+For example, filter by Updater attributes, such as Updater name, to report on updates by a specific user or agent.
+For more information, see Counting agent comment updates.

-- Other metrics within this dataset are Internal comment, Agent comment, and End-user comment.
+Other metrics in this dataset are Internal comment, Agent comment, and End-user comment.

 Agent replies